codacy/docs/docs/repositories-configure/integrations/gitlab-integration.md

 ## Enabling the GitLab integration {: id="enabling"}

-To enable the GitLab integration, open your project **Settings**, tab **Integrations**.
+To enable the GitLab integration, open your repository **Settings**, tab **Integrations**.
 When you add a new repository, the integration is already enabled by default.

 ![GitLab integration](images/gitlab-integration.png)